Solar-network/docs/docs/core/transactions/nonce.md

 # Understanding the Transaction Nonce

-SXP wallets utilise a sequential nonce to protect against <a href="https://wikipedia.org/wiki/Double-spending" target="_blank" rel="noopener noreferrer">double-spending</a>, long-range attacks, key-leakage as a result of signature reuse, and <a href="https://wikipedia.org/wiki/Side-channel_attack" target="_blank" rel="noopener noreferrer">side-channel attacks</a> associated with random nonces.
+Wallets utilise a sequential nonce to protect against <a href="https://wikipedia.org/wiki/Double-spending" target="_blank" rel="noopener noreferrer">double-spending</a>, long-range attacks, key-leakage as a result of signature reuse, and <a href="https://wikipedia.org/wiki/Side-channel_attack" target="_blank" rel="noopener noreferrer">side-channel attacks</a> associated with random nonces.
 This wallet nonce increments with each outgoing transaction, ensuring every transaction and its associated signature are always unique.

 <div class="admonition abstract">
     <p class="admonition-title">Quick Facts</p>